 Prisoner shot dead inside Bihar jail; 5 injured in ensuing

 "A pistol and some cartridges have been recovered.
-Further investigations are on," said District Magistrate Udita Singh who reached the jail along with police officials upon learning about the incident..
+Further investigations are on," said District Magistrate Udita Singh who reached the jail along with police officials upon learning of the incident.

+The deceased was identified as Manish Teliya who is in his early 20s and was brought to the jail less than a year ago after he was arrested in a case of loot, police sources said.
+The inmates went berserk after the incident and five inmates were injured in the clash that ensued.

+The five were admitted to a hospital where a large police contingent has been deployed, the sources said.
+Officials are awaiting clearance from the doctors to record statements of the injured to get a clue about how the weapon found its way inside the jail, who procured it and what was the provocation behind the attack.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)